 Just a few things I've done and a few things I'm doing

 I'm currently in product strategy in the biotech/healthcare field.
 I was previously in (and still sort of in) the data science field but age and life have a way of making you feel out of touch with the new stuff.
-At least I can still write about it though.
-And sometimes I write about more personal things.

 Fortunately, I like to build things.
 Currently, I build educational tools for data scientists, students, and professionals interested in growing their analytical skills.